Lucamasta9000/Darts-scorer/README.md

   feels laggy, lower frame_width/frame_height in config.json (created next to this script after your first run), or increase the time.sleep() in _mjpeg_generator() in the .py.

+This is just a passion project so any and all help will be much appreciated.